krutikkkkkkkkk/instagram-login-clone/README.md

 # instagram-login-clone

-A instagram phishing page which collects user/email + password and send it to via Telegram bot
+An Instagram phishing page which collects user/email + password and sends it to via Telegram bot

 Setting up  ``getData.php``